cinqueh/langwarrin-community-centre/README.md

 ## 👩‍💼 [Admin Portal Live Demo](https://langwarrin-community-centre.vercel.app/admin)
 The Admin Portal allows administrators to manage memberships, program enrollments, room bookings, and receive inquiries.
 It offers search functionalities to simplify management tasks, and admin can download the records in the database as CSV file, as well as sending mass emails through the emailing portal.

 > 🔑 To log into the Admin Portal, you need to be signed into the admin Google account.
-Please refer to
+Please refer to [🔐 Authentication](#-authentication)

 <img style="width:100%;" alt="image" src="https://github.com/user-attachments/assets/69549dbc-b3f5-4bfb-abeb-0329a58d7236">
 <img style="width:100%;" alt="image" src="https://github.com/user-attachments/assets/5dbb1288-870b-43ea-90c4-075d15ae550b">